AR-Reshare/AR-Reshare/README.md

 Start the postgres server: `sudo service postgresql start`

-Initialise the database: `sudo -u postgres npm run db-dev`

-Remove the database (e.g. after a faulty install): `sudo -u postgres npm run db-clear-dev`

-Replace `dev` with `test` in the above commands to install a test database instead.
-You can have both installed at once.

-This is automated with `npm run setup`, which also executes on `postinstall`.
-The test database is created and dropped automatically when `npm test` is used.
+Setting up the database is automated with `npm run setup`, which also executes on `postinstall`.
 Note that the scripts only work on Linux thus far.
 Testing for Mac and Windows will follow.